Fanning II (DD-385)

-The second Fanning (DD-385) was launched 18 September 1936 by United Shipbuilding and Dry Dock Corp., New York, N.Y.; sponsored by Miss Cora A. Marsh, great-great granddaughter of Lieutenant Fanning; and commissioned 8 October 1937, Lieutenant Commander E. H. Geiselman, in command.
+The second Fanning (DD-385) was laid down on 10 April 1935 at Staten Island, N.Y., by United Shipbuilding & Dry Dock Corp.; launched on 18 September 1936 by New York, N.Y.; sponsored by Miss Cora A. Marsh, great-great granddaughter of Lt.
+Fanning; and commissioned at the New York Navy Yard, Brooklyn, N.Y., on 8 October 1937, Lt.
+Cmdr.
+Ellis H. Geiselman in command.

 Trials, fitting out, shakedown, and minor repairs occupied Fanning until 22 April 1938 when she joined Philadelphia (CL-41) at Annapolis, to escort the cruiser as she carried Franklin D. Roosevelt, President of the United States on a Caribbean cruise.
 After returning to New York on 11 May, she underwent overhaul, escorted MS Kungsholm with the Crown Prince of Sweden embarked, then sailed for the west coast to join the Battle Force in September.
 Based on San Diego the destroyer conducted antiaircraft gunnery, antisubmarine, and tactical exercises.
 In the next 3 years, Fanning's schedule took her back to the Atlantic once and to Hawaii several times, all the while enhancing her battle readiness.